evan-buss/font-switcher/README.md

 # Font Switcher

-## Description

-If you are like me, you are very indecisive about your font choices.
-Font Switcher allows you to quickly configure your font settings.
+ Font Switcher allows you to quickly configure your font settings from the command palette.

 ## Features